martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 ```julia
 286.6675823650668
 ```
 We can also compute EEV directly using [`EEV`](@ref).
-Note, that the vertical structure is ideal for solving VSS type problems.
+Note, that the stage-decomposition structure is ideal for solving VSS type problems.

 ## Infinite sample space